Loving-Studios/RGSEngine/README.md

 The `/Library` folder is fully volatile; it can be deleted and the engine will automatically regenerate it from the `/Assets` folder using the `.meta` files on the next startup.

+### Smart Import Features:
+* **Automatic Scaling:** The importer analyzes the bounding box of incoming models and automatically normalizes their scale to ensure they fit comfortably within the scene view, preventing massive or microscopic imports.
+* **Texture Path Recovery:** If a model's texture path is broken (common in FBX files), the engine intelligently searches for the texture filename in the local directory to restore the link automatically.
+* **Tangent Generation:** The importer calculates tangent space (`aiProcess_CalcTangentSpace`) for all meshes, readying the pipeline for normal mapping.

 ## 💾 Scene Serialization

 The engine supports full scene serialization.
 The current state of the scene can be saved and reloaded, preserving: